mmehmadi94/DAND/Project(1) Explore Weather Trends/README.md

 # Explore-Weather-Trends

-In this project, I will analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.
+In this project, I will analyze local and global temperature data and compare the temperature trends where I live to overall global temperature trends.

 My goal is creating a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in my city.
 To do this, I follow the steps below: